JAY301/CFD-Lab-Project-3/README.md

 This helps us distinguish between boundary, obstacle, coupled and fluid cells and specify the geometry and boundary conditions.
 Matrix to store: flag[i][j].
 Option to print the matrix is commented out in the main.c file.
 Similarly option to print iteration step, dt and loop step as well.

-## Results can be visible in 'Screenshots' folder
+### Results can be visible in 'screenshots' folder

 Source Code for any precice functions help: https://github.com/precice/precice/blob/develop/src/precice/SolverInterface.hpp